 Salomé H. Clemente, Inês Santos, Rita Ponce, Leonor R. Rodrigues, Susana A. M. Varela and Sara Magalhães

-Recommended by Michael D Greenfield and Joël Meunier
+Recommended by Vincent Calcagno based on reviews by Michael D Greenfield and Joël Meunier

 The pros and cons of mating with strangers

 Interspecific matings are by definition rare events in nature, but when they occur they can be very important, and not only because they might condition gene flow between species.
 Even when such matings have no genetic consequence, for instance if they do not yield any fertile hybrid offspring, they can still have an impact on the population dynamics of the species involved .
 Such atypical pairings between heterospecific partners are usually regarded as detrimental or undesired; as ...